Particular/docs.particular.net/nservicebus/pipeline/steps-stages-connectors_extra_core_[6.0,).partial.md

 snippet:CustomStageForkConnector

-Note: There is currently no mechanism available to create pipelines which are not known to NServiceBus.
+Note: There is currently no mechanism available to create custom pipelines and stages.